mahyingqi123/Roster-Management-System/README.md

 ### Scheduling Logic (baseline)
 - Manual assignment: user picks a date, shift type, and staff.
 - Automatic scheduling (simple heuristic):
-  - Iterate dates and shift types; for each, choose the staff member with the lowest current assignment count who is not yet assigned on that date and meets constraints (e.g., max shifts/day).
+  - Iterate dates and shift types; for each, choose the staff member with the lowest current assignment count who is not yet assigned on that date and meets constraints.
   - Ensure fairness by round‑robin distribution and balance total load across staff.